PaponAhasan/Data-Structures-and-Algorithms/Fundamental/Backtracking/Introduction.md

 ```
 ### Example Backtracking Approach
 ```
-Example : If ther are three student two boys and girl (B1,B2,G1) and ther are three sits.we have to arrange them in those three sits.
-How many way we can arrange.
+Example : If ther are three student two boys and girl (B1,B2,G1) and ther are three sits.we have to arrange them in those three sits.How many way we can arrange.
 Number are student are 3, arrange them 3! = 6 ways possibilities.Now we find out all possible arrangement.
 For finding all possible all possible arrangement solution can represent in the form of a tree (state space tree).
 ```
 ![image](https://user-images.githubusercontent.com/59710234/174454202-351d1a8a-5296-4c80-9898-25a515e408a7.png)